dominik-juze-haus/Project-Lada/README.md

 - the sensor readings are disabled

 Hardware solution
-Halls switch triggered by a magnet in the integrated speedometer
+- Hall's switch triggered by a magnet, that is attached to a wheel.
+Speed is measured by the frequency of passings.